WHS-Robotics-Classes/I2R_Lab_3.5-Digital_Input/README.md

 ### Step Two: Write the Code

-Before you start, review the Arduino Reference page on [`digitalRead()`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/)
+Before you start, review the Arduino Reference page on [`digitalRead()`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/).
+You should also review [`Serial.println()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/println/) as you will need to know how to print something as a binary number.

 1. Copy any starter code provided for you (Starter.ino file) into the [Codebender IDE](https://edu.codebender.cc/class/1ajtp).
 2. Modify the code so your sketch does the following:
-    - Print the value received by the input pin to the Serial monitor using `Serial.ptintln()`.
+    - Print the value received by the input pin to the Serial monitor using `Serial.ptintln()` as a binary number (0 or 1).
     - Delay 500 ms between each cycle.
     - Keep running forever.